-- Relationships Education, Relationships and Sex Education (RSE) and Health Education (Updated 2020) - Fundamental British Values as part of SMSC in schools (meeting the requirements of section 5 of the Education Act 2011, in the provision of SMSC). - The PSHE Association Programme of Study for key stages 1-5 (DfE recommended). - National curriculum in England: Citizenship programmes of study for key stages 3 and 4.
-(Non-statutory) - Equality Act 2010: Advice for schools (Revised June 2014) - Ofsted Review of sexual abuse in Schools and Colleges 10th June 2021
+- Relationships Education, Relationships and Sex Education (RSE) and Health Education (last updated September 2021). - Fundamental British Values as part of SMSC in schools (meeting the requirements of section 5 of the Education Act 2011, in the provision of SMSC). - The PSHE Association Programme of Study for key stages 1-5 (DfE recommended). - National curriculum in England: Citizenship programme of study for key stages 3 and 4 (nonstatutory). - Equality Act 2010: Advice for schools (Revised June 2014). - Ofsted Review of sexual abuse in Schools and Colleges 10th June 2021. - Sexual violence and sexual harassment between children in schools and colleges September 2021. - Keeping Children Safe in Education 2024 (Statutory guidance for schools and colleges).